 Around the same time, the New York Company and their agent, cigar dealer Charles Leonhardt, Jr., formed the Monarch Card Machine Company and quickly introduced some of the most prominent games of the day.
 The Monarch Brownie was the first machine to use a front bottom window to display all nickels played, and to hold the last one in sight.
 The latter feature was incorporated to discourage the use of counterfeit coins, a scourge that had plagued the industry since its inception.

-In 1894, Charles August Fey, a German immigrant trained as a machinist, built his first slot machine.
+Charles August Fey, a German immigrant trained as a machinist, built his first slot machine.
 It was a three-wheel machine and was very similar to one first made the previous year by Gustav Shultze, a known manufacturer and operator of slots.
 The same year, Fey and Theodore Holtz, a co-worker, quit their jobs at California Electric Works and formed a new company to compete with their former employee.
 The new business was located on the same block as Shultze's slot manufacturing company and undoubtedly manufactured parts for Shultze's machines.

 In 1895, Fey moved to Berkeley, where he built his second slot machine in the basement of his new home.
 This machine, called the 4-11-44, was based on Policy, a popular lottery game at the time.
 The machine had three concentric numbered dials, and was set on a long and narrow cabinet.
 4-11-44, which was a popular sequence in Policy, was the top paying combination and paid $1.00.